Each post is edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 There are more than 3,000 down payment assistance programs available nationwide.
 The majority of DPA programs target first-time home buyers.

-Federal DPA programs, such as the proposed $25,000 Downpayment Toward Equity Act, assist lower-income first-time buyers and may include additional eligibility criteria.
-For example, the Good Neighbor Next Door program is limited to teachers, nurses, law enforcement members, and EMTs.
+Federal DPA programs, such as the proposed $25,000 Downpayment Toward Equity Act, assist lower-income first-time buyers and often include additional eligibility criteria.
+The Good Neighbor Next Door program, for example, is limited to teachers, nurses, law enforcement members, and EMTs.

 Other programs may require home buyers to live in their new home for 5 years, at minimum.